Darkbblue/generic-diffusion-feature/README.md

 - `image_type`: We support PIL Images and pytorch Tensors.
 - `t`: At which timestep should features be extracted.
 - `use_control`: Set True if you are using ControlNet.
 - `use_ddim_inversion`: DDIM inversion means adding noises to the input image not by random sampling, but according to the output of a U-Net run.
-This improves performance but is slow. **Experimental**.
+This improves performance a bit but is slow. **Experimental**.
+It's not used for the experiments in our paper.
 - `denoising_from`: *This is a deprecated function for compatibility*.

 ### Standalone script